Jerrie-Aries/modmail-plugins/README.md

 __**Important:**__
 Plugins with `*` mark after their names in the table below require `Extended Utils` plugin to work.
-It must be installed before the ones with `*` mark, otherwise you have to reload those plugins.
+It must be installed before those ones with `*`.
+Otherwise you have to remove and reinstall those plugins.
-To install it, use command:
+To install `Extended Utils` plugin, use command:
 ```
 ?plugin add Jerrie-Aries/modmail-plugins/utils
 ```